Ruskin College

+Named after the essayist, art and social critic John Ruskin, it specialises in providing educational opportunities for adults with few or no qualifications.

+Degrees taught at Ruskin were formerly awarded by the Open University.
+The college joined the University of West London in 2021.

 History

-Ruskin College – originally known as Ruskin Hall, Oxford – was established in 1899 specifically to provide educational opportunities for working-class men, who were denied access to university.
-It was deliberately placed in Oxford, the city in which its young American founders, Charles A. Beard; James Alfred Dale MA (Oxon) (1875-1951), lecturer at Merton College, Oxford and later Professor of McGill and Toronto universities in Canada; and Walter Vrooman, had studied, because the city symbolised the educational privilege and standards to which ordinary people could never previously have aspired.
-It was Walter Vrooman's then wife, Amne (later Amne Grafflin), who financially supported the foundation of the college.
+Ruskin Hall, Oxford, was established in 1899 to provide education for working-class men who could not access university.
+It was founded by Americans Charles A. Beard and Walter Vrooman, both of whom had studied at the University of Oxford.
+Vrooman's wife, Amne (née Grafflin), an heiress, financially supported the foundation of the college.

 The school was envisioned as a mechanism by which "working-class reformers" could "educate themselves efficiently at nominal cost."
-Tuition, lodging, and board was priced at 12s 6d (£0.625)) per week, with a parallel correspondence course alternatively offered for 1 shilling (£0.05) per week plus a 1 shilling entrance fee.
+Tuition, lodging, and board was priced at 12s 6d (£0.625) per week, with a parallel correspondence course alternatively offered for 1 shilling (£0.05) per week plus a 1 shilling entrance fee.
 Courses were offered in political economy, sociology, the history of the labour movement, principles of politics, English literature, psychology, and other related aspects of the social sciences.

 The school was administered by a General Council, which included elected representatives from the Parliamentary Committee of the Trades Union Congress and the Central Board of the Cooperative Union.
 An auxiliary organisation of supporters of the school was launched in 1901, the Ruskin Hall Educational League, which arranged conferences and public lectures in conjunction with the activities of the school.